-When the weather is nice, young children seem to be naturally drawn outdoors.
-It's not surprising - there's a whole world out there to be explored.
-But playing outside isn't just a treat for kids.
-It's actually good for their development in numerous ways.
+As the weather warms up, young children seem to want to explore the great outdoors.
+It's not surprising - there's a whole world out there to discover.
+Playing outside isn't only a treat for kids, it's actually good for their development in many ways.

 As a child care provider, outdoor play can offer the following five benefits to your students:

-When kids play indoors, they have a certain number of toys, games, and books with which to entertain themselves.
-Outside, the boundaries aren't as clear.
-There's space to run around and numerous flowers and leaves that can become props in play.
-Consequently, this freedom makes it much more likely that they will use their imaginations to create new games and activities, encouraging the development of creativity.
+When kids play indoors, they have a limited number of toys, games, and books.
+Outside, there is an unlimited amount of possibilities.
+There's space to run around and flowers and leaves that can become a part of play.
+This freedom makes it much more likely that the children will use their imaginations.
+They can create their own games and activities.
+This encourages the development of creativity.

 As kids grow, their muscles are also developing.
-But unlike adults, kids don't need to be hitting the gym.
-Exercise from play is typically enough to promote good muscle development, particularly outside where they have room to run and jungle gyms to climb.
+But unlike adults, kids don't need to be hitting the gym for workouts.
+Exercise from play is enough to promote good muscle development.
+It is particularly beneficial outside where they have room to run and jungle gyms to climb.

 Play doesn't offer only physical benefits.
 It can also enhance a child's ability to learn in the classroom.
-A study by the American Institutes for Research found that after temporarily attending an outdoor school, kids improved their science test scores by 27 percent.
-The research also saw improvements in cooperation and conflict resolution skills, areas that are important for success in the classroom.
+A study by the American Institutes for Research found kids' science test scores improved by 27% after they attended an outdoor school.
+The research also saw improvements in cooperation and conflict resolution skills.
+These areas that are important for success in the classroom.

 While they may not have a job or a mortgage to worry about, kids deal with stress too.
 One way to counter this problem is to spend time outdoors.
-According to researchers at the University of Illinois, the stress levels of children fall within minutes of seeing green spaces.
-Time spent outside at a park or in a grassy area outside the classroom can help your students relax during the school day.
+According to the University of Illinois, kid's stress levels decreased when seeing green spaces.
+Time spent outside at a park or in a grassy area can help students relax during the school day.